Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: BAYESIAN MODELLING OF DATASET

 \subsection{\texttt{PolyChord} initialisation}

-As $\texttt{PolyChord}$ uses slice sampling within the nested sampling algorithm to draw proposal candidates, $\texttt{PolyChord}$ has hyperparameters for initialisation, see Table \ref{tab:PolyChordSettings}.
+As $\texttt{PolyChord}$ uses slice sampling within the nested sampling algorithm to draw proposal candidates, $\texttt{PolyChord}$ has sampling initialisations that we list in Table \ref{tab:PolyChordSettings}.
 Additionally, we run \texttt{PolyChord} twice for each model $M$ and dataset $D$.
-In the second run, we use the posterior sample mean and sample variance of the first iteration to construct narrower prior ranges $\bar \theta^* \pm 5\sigma^*$ where we keep the same prior shape as our initial prior distributions.
-This ensures posterior exploration around the mode, resulting in a more tightly constrained set of high likelihood samples.
-This method is adapted from and described in more detail in \cite{anstey_general_2021}.
+In the second run, we use the posterior sample mean and sample variance for the foreground region parameters $\beta_{1:N_{\mathrm{reg}}}$of the first iteration to construct narrower prior ranges $\bar \theta^* \pm 5\sigma^*$ where we keep the same prior shape as our initial prior distributions.
+This ensures proper posterior exploration around high posterior mass regions found in the first run when encountering a potential multimodal problem.
+An evidence correction has been applied afterwards.
+This method is adapted from and described in more detail in \cite{anstey_general_2021} and \cite{petrosyan_supernest_2022}.

-We list the priors used with $\texttt{PolyChord}$ and their ranges of all model components and likelihoods in Table \ref{tab:Priors}.

-\section{Results}
+\section{RESULTS}

 For each dataset $D$ we use \texttt{PolyChord} to numerically compute the Bayesian evidence $\log \mathcal{Z}$ for the sky-averaged 21-cm signal model $M_1$ and the no signal model $M_2$.
-We show the corresponding Bayesian evidences in Figure (\ref{fig:logZ}) and the Bayes factors of the competing models in Figure (\ref{fig:logKSignal}).
-Additionally, for each model $M$, we also vary its likelihood function and present the Bayes factor likelihood comparison in Figure (\ref{fig:logKLike}).
-In Figure (\ref{fig:signalrecovery}), we show exemplary sky-averaged 21-cm signal recoveries when using varying likelihood functions for different noise structures.
+In Figures (\ref{fig:gauss_gnl} \& \ref{fig:cauchy_radiom}) we show the corresponding Bayesian evidences and the Bayes factors of the competing signal models for all considered datasets with various injected noise structures.
+Additionally, for each model $M$, we also vary its likelihood function and present the Bayes factor likelihood comparison.
+We also provide a Table (\ref{tab:result_evidences}) that lists the computed Bayesian evidences of this study.
+In Figure (\ref{fig:signalrecovery}), we show exemplary sky-averaged 21-cm signal recoveries when using varying likelihood functions for different noise structures and their implications on the signal parameter inferences.